 It is not advisable to rent out your house without filling out legal forms.
 It ensures that all the terms for renting the house are in written and the renter must abide by them.
 In case of any violation, you can take legal action against them.
 You can consult a legal advisor to prepare a property rental agreement.
 You can specify rent as well the due date of payments.
 You can also enforce a fine if they do not make a payment on the due date.

 7. Increase Property Value

 You can increase the value of your property by equipping it with safety tools.
 Firefighting tools, fixtures, and furniture can efficiently increase the value of your home.
 However, avoid wasting money on items that have no influence on the rent.
 You can also look at the benefits of a long-term TV rental by installing a modern HDTV set for your tenant to increase your home value.

 It is a recommended practice to go through listing websites to find out the average rental range for houses in your area.
 You can also ask other homeowners and professional real estate agents to propose a competitive price for your property.
 You will end up losing a significant amount of revenue if you set a rent below average market value.
 On the other hand, setting a price higher than the market range will lower the interest of potential tenants.

 You don’t have to be a millionaire to invest in these types of properties.
-You can now find your inner property owner with Roofstock.
+You can now find your inner property owner with Ark7.

 As with any other rental property, investors earn returns from the rental cash flow and any appreciation in the property value when it’s sold, and all without painting a wall or getting your hands dirty.

-Take Action: If you’re interested, I recommend you sign up for more information from Roofstock by clicking here.
+If you’re interested, I recommend you sign up for more information from Ark7 by clicking here.

 With this first-time landlord tips in mind, are you ready to start collecting rent checks?